 Rainbow room at Palacio de Cristal, Madrid, Spain, 2006

-This was combined with the artists’ breath in a soundtrack called The Weaving Factory that was released in 2004.
-In her work, she tells the audience to mobilize their sense, to experiment with their minds as well as put imagination and awareness into action.
+This was combined with the artists’ breath in a soundtrack called The Weaving Factory released in 2004.
+In her work, she tells the audience to mobilize their sense, experiment with their minds, and put imagination and awareness into action.

 Light from the outside filtered through the pavilion glass and then reflected on the diffraction film.
 The film caused the rainbow spectrums to bounce on the walls and the mirrored floor.
-The Weaving Factory, the sound of her inhaling and exhaling, filled the entire space invigorating visitors to the exhibition.
+The Weaving Factory, the sound of her inhaling and exhaling filled the entire space, invigorating visitors to the exhibition.

 Rainbow installation at the Korean Pavilion, The 55th Venice Biennale, 2013

 The focus of her work at the pavilion was to create a transcendental experience that brings about the relationship yin and yang to the person’s life, relating to others and oneself and the ‘bundle’ or the Bottari Korean concept of ‘breath.’

 Rainbows were reflected on the walls and the floor and changed locations depending on the position of the sun.
 Just as she did in Palacio de Cristal Madrid in 2006, she used ‘Weaving Factory’ and showed the sound of her inhaling and exhaling, filling the entire place with life.

 To breathe, Centre Pompidou-Metz, 2015-2016